 Angelica began performing the duties of First Lady immediately following the wedding and was considered a shining success at it.
 The Washington elite loved her.
 Her charm and graciousness were renowned, as were her social accomplishments.
 However, following a family trip to Europe in 1839, Angelica, who had done extensive reading on European royalty and their customs, began allowing herself to be received as Queen of the United States at the homes of the royal families in England and France.
 There being no newspaper criticism of this, she decided to try to introduce some of the Old World royal style to the White House.
 She and the other notable female guests began standing on a dais at official White House gatherings to greet guests.
 It was a popular custom among the governments of Europe, and she liked it, as did ambassadors from overseas.
 Americans, however, did not care for it, and the experiment was soon abandoned.

-As First Lady, Martin Van Buren always escorted Angelica on his arm to all formal private dinners at the White House, and made it clear her rank and status took precedent over any other females in attendance at any White House gathering.
+As First Lady, Martin Van Buren always escorted Angelica on his arm to all formal private dinners at the White House and made it clear her rank and status took precedence over any other females in attendance at any White House gathering.